port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 # Installation walkthrough

 Run the following commands.
+Make sure to replace `<placeholders>` with actual values.
 :::tip
-If you want the integration to collect resources from more projects/folders/organization, make sure that you [set up permissions](#optional---scaling-the-permissions) properly.
+If you want the integration to collect resources from more projects/folders/organization, make sure that you set up permissions properly, as instructed in the `Optional - Scaling the permissions` section.
 :::

 ```bash